JeffersonLab/clas12alignment/dc/README.md

       where:
       * The base yaml file will be dcalign.yaml.
       * The variation will be the one containing the chosen *nominal* geometry as discussed above.
       * The generated yaml files will be in the folder specified when running the command.
-The folder will contain the 15 yaml files correspnding to the translations and rotations described above, the yaml file ```r0.yaml```, corresponding to the nominal geometry, and rga_fall2018.yaml, corresponding to the original alignment results by T. Haywards.
+The folder will contain the 15 yaml files corresponding to the translations and rotations described above, the yaml file ```r0.yaml```, corresponding to the nominal geometry, and rga_fall2018.yaml, corresponding to the original alignment results by T. Haywards.
       In the yaml files, the desired rotation or translation defines the value of the variable ```alignmentShift```, which has to be set for each of the DC reconstruction services.
 For example, the configuration
         ```
         dcGeometryVariation: "default"
         alignmentShifts: "r1_cz:0.2"
         ```
         specifies that a 0.2 deg z rotation of region 1 will be applied on top of the geometry defined in the variation selected with the variable ```dcGeometryVariation```.
 This allows to perform multiple iterations by selecting a variation where the /geometry/dc/alignment table contains the results of the previous iteration.
-    *  For each yaml file, generate and run one cooking workflow to process the straigth track data (see the [CLAS12 chef documentation](https://clasweb.jlab.org/wiki/index.php/CLAS12_Chef_Documentation):
+    *  For each yaml file, generate and run one cooking workflow to process the straight track data (see the [CLAS12 chef documentation](https://clasweb.jlab.org/wiki/index.php/CLAS12_Chef_Documentation):
        *  Use as output directory name for the workflow the same name of the yaml file without the extention (e.g. the output of the data processed with r1_cz.yaml should be in a directory named r1_cz).
-       *  Make sure to use a schema including the banks: ``RUN::config,REC::Particle,REC::Cherenkov,REC::Calorimeter,REC::Track,TimeBasedTrkg::TBTracks,TimeBasedTrkg::TBHits`` (tip: copy the dst schema directory from the coatjava distribution to a suitable location and add to it the two time-based tracking banks).
+       *  Make sure to use a schema including the banks: ``RUN::config,REC::Particle,REC::Cherenkov,REC::Calorimeter,REC::Track,TimeBasedTrkg::TBTracks,TimeBasedTrkg::TBHits`` (tip: copy the dst schema directory from the coatjava distribution to a suitable location and add to it the two time-based tracking banks.
+The dst schema directory can be found at $COATJAVA/etc/bankdefs/hipo4/singles/dst)
-       *  Use the --ccdbsqlite workflow option to oint to the Sqlite snapshot that is being used for the alignment.
+       *  Use the --ccdbsqlite workflow option to point to the Sqlite snapshot that is being used for the alignment.
        *  Notes:
           * Since the workflows that should be generated have the same configuration except for the selected yaml file, the tag, and the output directory, an easy way to generate all of then with a single command is to use a command-line for-loop.
 In cshell or tcshell, this would look like:
               ```
               foreach var ( r0 r1_x r1_y r1_z r1_cy r1_cz r2_x r2_y r2_z r2_cy r2_cz r3_x r3_y r3_z r3_cy r3_cz rga_fall2018 )
-                 clas12-workflow.py --runGroup rgb --model rec --tag myTag-$var --inputs /mss/clas12/rg-b/production/decoded/6.5.6/006342 --runs 6342 --clara /group/clas12/packages/clara/5.0.2_8.1.2 --outDir /my-ouput-drectory-path/$var --reconYaml path-to-yamls-directory/$var".yaml" --ccdbsqlite path-to-sqlite-file --reconSize 1 --threads 16
+                 clas12-workflow.py --runGroup rgb --model rec --tag myTag_$var --inputs /mss/clas12/rg-b/production/decoded/6.5.6/006342 --runs 6342 --clara /group/clas12/packages/clara/5.0.2_8.1.2 --outDir /my-ouput-drectory-path/$var --reconYaml path-to-yamls-directory/$var".yaml" --ccdbsqlite path-to-sqlite-file --reconSize 1 --threads 16
               end
               ```
               Similarly, the workflows submission can be done as follows:
               ```
-              foreach var ( r0 r1_x r1_y r1_z r1_cy r1_cz r2_x r2_y r2_z r2_cy r2_cz r3_x r3_y r3_z r3_cy r3_cz rga_fall2018_am_nc_i2 )
+              foreach var ( r0 r1_x r1_y r1_z r1_cy r1_cz r2_x r2_y r2_z r2_cy r2_cz r3_x r3_y r3_z r3_cy r3_cz rga_fall2018 )
-                 swif2 import -file rgb-r-myTag-$var"-6342.json"
+                 swif2 import -file rgb-r-myTag_$var"-6342.json"
-                 swif2 run -workflow  rgb-r-myTag-$var"-6342"
+                 swif2 run -workflow  rgb-r-myTag_$var"-6342"
               end
               ```
+              * Notes:
-              Note that the above workflow creation command is just an example and should be modified depending on the current workflow tools options and the data set.
+	      		* The above workflow creation command is just an example and should be modified depending on the current workflow tools options 			  and the data set.
+	      		* Only [a-z A-z 0-9 _] symbols can be used for the --tag option.
           * Since the alignment procedure requires processing the same data multiple times, it may be convenient to prefilter the events in the alignment run to select the ones of interest for the FD.
 This applies in particular to recent alignment runs where the trigger included a FD electron trigger and a CD trigger, with the latter having much higher rate than the former.
 The selection could be done on decoded files, saving only the events where the FD trigger bit is set or that have HTCC/ECAL banks.

 * Alignment input files: